hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ---

-## Traits with Parameters
+### Traits with Parameters

 - Traits can have parameters like classes.
 - Arguments are evaluated before the trait is initialized.
-- They replace early iniitalizers in Scala 2 traits, which have been dropped.
+- They replace early initalizers in Scala 2 traits, which have been dropped.

 <br/>